 Doris Day DVD Collection box set cover image: Warner Bros.

-Doris Day Love Me or Leave Me image: Metro-Goldwyn-Mayer.
+Images of Doris Day in Love Me or Leave Me and Day with Stephen Boyd in Billy Rose’s Jumbo: Metro-Goldwyn-Mayer.

-“Doris Day DVD Collection: Sexually Ambiguous Calamity Jane + Labor Relations Musical” last updated in December 2020.
+“Doris Day DVD Collection Includes Sexually Ambiguous Calamity Jane + Unusual Labor Relations Musical” last updated in July 2021.